Greatest Hits Radio

+The GHR brand launched on 7 January 2019 as an "older" companion to Hits Radio, which Bauer had launched in 2018.
+It is a rebranding of the former Bauer City 2 Network (launched on 5 January 2015) due to the success of Radio City 2 in Liverpool on FM.
+All GHR stations are networked and include localised opt-outs for news, weather, travel and advertising.
+Until 31 October 2024, the stations aired a three-hour regional afternoon show on weekdays.

+According to RAJAR data, the GHR stations have a combined weekly reach of 7.5 million people as of September 2024.

 History

-Gold
+Historic 'Gold' Stations

-The stations forming the Greatest Hits Radio network are predominantly sister stations to the corresponding Hits Radio network stations.
-Many were originally set up as a 'Gold' counterpart (e.g. Radio City Gold in Liverpool) when stations were instructed by the Independent Broadcasting Authority to cease simulcasting their services on both FM and AM in the late 1980s.
+The stations which initially formed the Greatest Hits Radio network are predominantly sister stations to the corresponding Hits Radio network stations.
+Many were originally set up as a 'Gold' counterpart (e.g. Radio City Gold in Liverpool) when stations were instructed by the Independent Broadcasting Authority to cease simulcasting their services on both AM and FM in the late 1980s.
 The main exception to this was FM station West Sound in Dumfries and Galloway.

 Greatest Hits Radio (Scotland) and Magic (Northern England)

 In Northern England, the stations were rebranded as Magic in 1997 – a station brand first used by Radio Aire upon the launch of their AM station in July 1990.

 In Scotland, local programming on AM stations was largely retained until networking outside of weekday breakfast and specialist shows was introduced in June 2009.

 The Magic stations gradually began to form a network merging most of their schedule until, and by March 2013, only local content consisted of three regional breakfast shows on weekdays, serving the North West, the North East and Yorkshire.

-In July 2013, the remaining Scottish local output ceased, leading to a fully networked schedule known as 'Greatest Hits Network.
+In July 2013, the remaining Scottish local output ceased, leading to a fully networked schedule known as Greatest Hits Network.